 “The creativity of our athletes is quite remarkable, and when you consider the amount of time, distance, and effort these Strava art activities require, they deserve massive kudos,” said Brian Bell, VP of communications and social impact.

-When the company published a “how-to” post about run art earlier this year, it featured SF-based artist Lenny Maughan, who’s earned the moniker Human Etch A Sketch.
+When the company published a “how-to” post about run art earlier this year (opens in new tab), it featured SF-based artist Lenny Maughan (opens in new tab), who’s earned the moniker Human Etch A Sketch.

-For roughly nine years, Maughan has created at least one piece of run art a month, notching more than 150 drawings in all, including incredibly detailed animals, intricately drawn items or characters, and pop culture references.
-His longest piece of art — a spider on a web — spanned 119 miles, 11,800 feet of elevation gain, and nearly 30 hours over multiple days.
+For roughly nine years, Maughan has created at least one piece of run art a month, notching more than 150 drawings in all (opens in new tab), including incredibly detailed animals (opens in new tab), intricately drawn items (opens in new tab) or characters (opens in new tab), and pop culture references (opens in new tab).
+His longest piece of art — a spider on a web (opens in new tab) — spanned 119 miles, 11,800 feet of elevation gain, and nearly 30 hours over multiple days.

 Maughan does a lot of competitive running (like the upcoming New York City Marathon on Nov.
 3), but he enjoys the freedom and self-expression of run art.
 “I love that there are no rules, no guidelines, no championships,” Maughan said.
 “It’s just people doing their own thing.”